Still spots available for our fall campout Sept 26-28!

 Drop-off and Two-deep Leadership

 Financial aid is available.
 We do not want any family that wants to participate in the program be restricted based on financial challenges.
-Please reach out to our treasurer Erin Biegel at treasurer@pack296cubs.org to apply.
+Please reach out to our (new!) treasurer Renee at treasurer@pack296cubs.org to apply.
+Financial aid can be applied to both pack dues as well as BSA National and Council dues.

 We have two primary ways we send out information: email and WhatsApp, in addition to our website and calendar for passive updates.